kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault.markdown

 - Add some logging/telemetry around calls to key vault, such as [App Insights' track dependency](https://azure.microsoft.com/en-us/documentation/articles/app-insights-api-custom-events-metrics/#track-dependency)
 - When the Key Vault client supports returning `SecureStrings`, you could use that to protect secrets in memory
 - Rotate encryption keys every so often (store the version of the key used on the entities), though this might be pricey for HSM keys
+- Encrypt secrets before storing them and then decrypt them at runtime (might be overkill)

 # Troubleshooting